luis198327/Personal-Trainer/README.md

 ## Code Institute Mile Stone 1 Project - Static Front End Site

-The project brief was to create a static front end project with a minimum of three separate page (or page areas) using HTML and CSS while following UX industry conventions.
-This project is for educational use only and was created for the Code Institute Module of a Static Front End Site.
+The Code Institute project brief was to create a static front end project with a minimum of three separate pages (or page areas) using HTML and CSS while following UX industry conventions.
+As per the Code Institute course and methods, this was designed from a Desktop to Mobile site, so uses media queries within the CSS to have max-width break points.
+This project is for educational use only.

 [Link to live website - https://luis198327.github.io/Personal-Trainer/index.html](https://luis198327.github.io/Personal-Trainer/index.html)